 Your city orientation

-The next day, you get a welcome briefing from the Work the World team.
-The locally-hired team explains that they’re there to support you throughout your placement.
-Their office is based in the house and you can call on them day or night.
+The next day, you receive a welcome briefing from the Work the World team.
+The locally hired team explains that they support you throughout your placement.
+Their office is located in the house, and the team is available to you day and night.

-The team shows you and the other new arrivals around Takoradi — the Ghanaian city you’ll be living in for the next 4 weeks.
-You get a local SIM card so you can stay connected while you’re overseas, visit local markets, exchange some money, see a few sights, try some of the local food… You get a good feel for the place and what you can expect.
+The team shows you and the other new arrivals around Takoradi — the Ghanaian city you’ll live in for the next four weeks.
+You get a local SIM card to stay connected while you’re overseas, visit local markets, exchange money, see a few sights, and try local food… You get a good feel for the place and what you can expect.

 Your hospital introduction

-That afternoon, you head over to your placement hospital with the Work the World team.
+You head to your placement hospital with the Work the World team that afternoon.

-The teaching hospital makes a strong first impression — it’s strikingly different from what you’re used to back at home.
-You see patients sharing beds, a member of staff hand-washing latex gloves ready to be reused, and the lack of staff is immediately obvious.
+The teaching hospital makes a striking first impression — it’s noticeably different from what you’re used to back home.
+You see patients sharing beds, a member of staff hand-washing latex gloves ready to be reused, and the lack of staff is immediately apparent.

-The Work the World team takes you around the rest of the hospital and you start to get your bearings.
-You then go to see the departments you chose before you travelled — A&E, OBG and NICU — meeting your supervisors and their department staff along the way.
+The Work the World team takes you around the rest of the hospital, and you start to get your bearings.
+You then see the departments you chose before travelling — A&E, OBG and NICU — meeting your supervisors and their department staff.

-You realise quickly that your English-speaking supervisors have already been briefed about you as they bring up interesting points about your clinical experience and studies back at home.
+You quickly realise that your English-speaking supervisors have already been briefed about you as they bring up interesting points about your clinical experience and studies at home.

-You note that the Work the World team has close professional relationships with our partner hospitals.
-You feel confident that they will support you throughout your time in the hospital, should you need them to.
+Just to let you know, the Work the World team has close professional relationships with our partner hospitals.
+You feel confident they will support you throughout your time in the hospital, should you need them to.

 Week 1: A&E

 You start your placement in A&E. You see one patient who had been in a bad car crash three days before he finally came to the hospital.
-He’s in a bad way.
+He is seriously unwell.
 He doesn’t have the money to be able to afford treatment, which is why he held off coming into the hospital.
 He is turned away without treatment.

-You see plenty of other patients with extremely advanced conditions and start to understand why they present so late.
+You see plenty of other patients with highly advanced conditions and start to understand why they present so late.

 After placement

-After placement each day, you spend time getting to know your housemates better.
-Some nights you talk about the things you’ve seen over dinner cooked by the chefs in the house.
-Some nights you go for a few drinks at a nearby hotel bar.
+After placement each day, you get to know your housemates better.
+Some nights, you talk about the things you’ve seen over dinner cooked by the house chefs.
+Some nights, you drink a few at a nearby hotel bar.

-You have regular debriefs with the Work the World team to talk about how your placement is progressing.
-You also chat through the differences between what you’ve seen in Ghana vs. what you’re used to at home.
+You have regular debriefs with the Work the World team to discuss your placement progress and the differences between what you’ve seen in Ghana and what you’re used to at home.

-On Thursday it’s your first BBQ night.
+Thursday is your first BBQ night.
 Everyone in the house (including staff) gets together for an evening of food and drink.
 Traditional drummers and dancers come along to provide entertainment.

 Weekend 1: Mole National Park

 The weekend is suddenly upon you.
-It’s time for your first big weekend trip and you and your housemates have decided to go on safari in Mole National Park.
+It’s time for your first big weekend trip, and you and your housemates have decided to go on a safari in Mole National Park.

 The experience is incredible.
-You hop in a Jeep and travel around the park spotting all kinds of animals, including wild elephants.
+You hop in a Jeep and travel around the park, spotting various animals, including wild elephants.

 You stay in a beautiful lodge in the park.
-The rooms are amazing and so is the food.
-And when you’re in the hotel’s infinity pool, you’re right above an elephant watering hole so you can see them all drinking below.
+The rooms are incredible, and so is the food.
+And when you’re in the hotel’s infinity pool, you’re right above an elephant watering hole to see them all drinking below.

 Week 2: Community nursing